core-wg/yang-cbor/draft-ietf-core-sid.md

 SIDs are assigned permanently.
 Items introduced by a new revision of a YANG module are added to the list of SIDs already assigned.
-Assignment of SIDs to YANG items can be automated using the methods from {{sid-auto-generation}}.
-In some cases, manual interventions may be appropriate.
+Assignment of SIDs to YANG items are usually automated as discussed in {{sid-auto-generation}}, which also discusses some cases where manual interventions may be appropriate.

 {{sid-lifecycle}} provides more details about the registration process of YANG modules and associated SIDs.
 To enable the implementation of this registry,